nikhilramgiri84/nikhilramgiri84/README.md

 🌟 About Me

-Myself Nikhil Shrinivas Ramgiri, a results-driven Data Engineer and Analyst with proven expertise in designing, developing, and delivering enterprise-grade data solutions across finance, insurance, and pharmaceutical domains.
-My career has been defined by a deep commitment to data integrity, performance optimization, and scalable architectures that drive business value through technology.
+I'm Nikhil Shrinivas Ramgiri — a results-driven Data Engineer & Analyst passionate about turning raw data into meaningful insight and impact.
+My journey spans across the finance, insurance, and pharmaceutical industries, where I’ve been crafting enterprise-grade data solutions that do more than just “move data” — they drive decisions.

-I specialize in the design, automation, and orchestration of modern data pipelines, with hands-on experience across cloud-native platforms like Azure and hybrid data ecosystems.
-I’ve worked with structured and semi-structured data using a robust tech stack including Python, SQL, PySpark, Databricks, Snowflake, Airflow, and a range of modern data lake and warehousing tools.
+I architect, automate, and orchestrate modern data pipelines, ensuring data integrity, scalability, and performance at every step.
+Whether it’s building in Azure, crunching numbers in Python and SQL, or transforming lakes into lakes of insight with Databricks, PySpark, Airflow, and Snowflake — I bring together engineering precision with business value.

 Languages and Tools: